DioxusLabs/docsite/docs-src/0.6/src/guide/deploy.md

 pub async fn save_dog(image: String) -> Result<(), ServerFnError> { /* ... */ }
 ```

-Let's re-deploy our fly app with `fly deploy`.
-This time should be faster thanks to `cargo chef` caching our build.
+Let's re-deploy our web app with `fly deploy`.
+This deploy should complete faster thanks to `cargo chef` caching our build.

-Now, with `dx serve --platform desktop`, we should be able to interact with the same databases across web and desktop.
+Now, with `dx serve --platform desktop`, we should be able to interact with the same backend across web and desktop.

 Amazing!
 Our startup is coming along nicely.